Last updated (08/11/2021)

-Employers have been encouraged to do everything they can to support their employees through this pandemic but for many people with lupus there is a lot of anxiety about financial wellbeing and the ability to put food on the table and pay the bills and/or mortgage.
+For many people with lupus there is a lot of anxiety about financial well-being and the ability to put food on the table and pay the bills and/or mortgage.
 We’re also aware that some people may not have sufficient support from their family, friends and neighbours.

-This article will be regularly updated with amendments.
+This article will continue to be updated with amendments.
 If you’re aware of any support that we haven’t currently included, please contact us.